EnvoyAI/examples/FAQ.md

 We recommend using Google Drive, or Amazon S3 to publicly host sample images and data.
 You can then publish a link to that data in your Machine description.

 #### How do I quickly adapt an already working dockerfile?
-To see an example that uses a trained network to do image recognition, see the caffe example we adapted for our platform [caffe-cpp_classification](./caffe-cpp_classification/Dockerfile).
+See our caffe example that uses a trained network to do image recognition that has been adapted for our platform.
+[caffe-cpp_classification](./caffe-cpp_classification/Dockerfile).

 For this example we just needed to specify an __ENTRYPOINT__ that would provide the path for the image input, and write the metadata __LABELs__.